 Symptoms of low blood sugar, such as breaking out into a cold sweat, having shaky hands, or feeling your heartbeat quickening, can be uncomfortable to experience.
 But did you know that apart from what you eat, altered sleep patterns, dehydration, stress and a number of other everyday occurrences can cause fluctuations in your blood sugar?

 What is Diabetes?

-People with type 2 diabetes may have more treatment options, ranging from simple diet management through to tablets, injectable non-insulin diabetes medications, and insulin injections.
+People with type 2 diabetes may have more treatment options, ranging from simple diet management to taking tablets, using injectable non-insulin diabetes medications, and insulin injections.
 Some of the risk factors for developing type 2 diabetes including being overweight or obese, having a sedentary lifestyle, and carrying excess fat around the middle.